 The work plan matrix is attached to this document as Annex 2, where relevant strategies, actions, and indicators can be found.
-The stakeholders involved in each strategy are referenced based on the WG nomenclature which can be found in Table 1 above.
-The work plan matrix might be updated during the project since, for instance, it is still unclear if it will be possible to develop every action which has been initially selected as a priority by local stakeholders (according to the procedure described below).
+The stakeholders involved in each strategy are referenced based on the WG nomenclature, which can be found in Table 1 above.
+As was already stated in the first Local Work Plan version, submitted in October 2020, it has not been possible to develop every action initially selected as a priority by local stakeholders (according to the procedure described below).
+The work plan matrix has therefore been updated in June 2022 to reflect which actions were not finally pursued.

-The following table summarises the main activities to be developed in relation to the local work in Valencia in the framework of the ARCH project.
+The following table summarises the main activities in relation to the local work in Valencia in the framework of the ARCH project.

 Year Milestone type Objective When Target audience Public or invitation only 2020 Local Launch Event Kick-off meeting with local stakeholders July 23 All potential local partners Invitation 2020 First online consultation Creation of the local partnership and obtaining input/feedback to be included in the local workplan.
 July 23 - September 13 All potential local partners Invitation 2020 - 2022 Local Working Groups online consultation Allow new partners to join the local partnership over the whole duration of the project.
-Since September 14 2020 to the end of the project.
+Since September 14, 2020, to the end of the project.
 All potential local partners Invitation 2020 First local work plan published Inform local partners and community about activities to be developed in Valencia within the ARCH project.
 Creation of specific local working groups.
-November Public Public 2021- 2022 Review local work plan and update (if needed) Monitor local work plan to confirm its validity and to potentially reflect relevant local developments and potential changes to priorities Every 6 months Public Public
+November Public Public 2021- 2022 Review local work plan and update (if needed) Monitor local work plan to confirm its validity and to potentially reflect relevant local developments and potential changes to priorities Every 6 months Public Public Year Milestone type Objective When Target audience Public or invitation only --------------- -- -- --- -- --------------------------------- 2020- 2022 Regular local working group meetings and workshops Monitor and advance local work plan Agreed within each established working group, according to local and scientific partners needs Members of local working groups Invitation 2021 Local ARCH Dashboard Iaunched 1 Inform local partners and community about local work plan progress March Public Public 2022 Second local work plan published Update the first work plan published in 2020 according to relevant local developments over the duration of the project, including the creation of a new local working group.
+June Public Public 2022 ARCH Final Local Event in València Inform the local stakeholders about the outcomes of the ARCH project July Public, Members of local working groups Public